RUCAIBox/LLMBox/README.md

 # LLMBox

 LLMBox is a comprehensive library for implementing LLMs, including **a unified training pipeline** and **comprehensive model evaluation**.
 LLMBox is designed to be a one-stop solution for training and utilizing LLMs.
-Through a pratical library design, we achieve a high-level of **flexibility** and **efficiency** in both training and utilization stages.
+Through a practical library design, we achieve a high-level of **flexibility** and **efficiency** in both training and utilization stages.

 <img style="display: block; margin: 25 auto;" src="docs/assets/llmbox.png" alt="" />